-In 2011, art dealer Ivor Braka opened the Gunton Arms after buying it in 2009 with a view to launch a top gastropub with a traditional and warm pubby feel.
+In 2011, art dealer Ivor Braka opened the Gunton Arms after buying it in 2009 in the hope of launching a top gastropub with a traditional and warm ‘pubby’ feel.

 Local and seasonal produce are central to the pub’s ethos and why wouldn’t it be?
-Especially since the Gunton Arms is situated in the 1,000 acre historic deer park that surrounds the 150 year-old Gunton Hall, near Cromer in Norfolk.
+Especially given the Gunton Arms calls the 1,000-acre historic deer park that surrounds the 150-year-old namesake Gunton Hall, near Cromer in Norfolk, home.

-Both Stuart and Simone are proud to say they have retained a Michelin Bib Gourmand for the past six years and were the highest new entry in the Goof Pub Guide 2012.
+Both Stuart and Simone are proud to say they have retained a Michelin Bib Gourmand for the past six years and were the highest new entry in the Good Pub Guide 2012.

-Being so close to the famous coastal fishing town of Cromer, it makes sense to make good use of the seafood, including mussels and Cromer crab caught by local fishermen.
+Being a stone’s throw from the feted fishing town of Cromer, it makes sense that the Gunton’s offer is anchored in good seafood, including mussels and Cromer crab caught by local fishermen.

-Yet, the main attraction is the meat cooked and served from the gastropub’s Elk Room Fire, where 10oz sirloin steaks, Blythburgh pork chops, Gunton red deer rump and venison sausages with mash and onion gravy are cooked and served.
+However, the pub’s catch of the day is meat cooked and served from the gastropub’s Elk Room Fire, where 10oz sirloin steaks, Blythburgh pork chops, Gunton red deer rump and venison sausages with mash and onion gravy are cooked and served.

-Bar snacks are served all day and are inspired by the pub’s location and include spicy wild boar sausages with a chilli jam, Blythburgh pork crackling with Bramley apple sauce and Gunton venison sausage roll.
+Bar snacks are inspired by the pub’s location, served all day, and include spicy wild boar sausages with a chilli jam, Blythburgh pork crackling with Bramley apple sauce and Gunton venison sausage roll.

-A good selection of wines are served by the glass, while the range extending into by-the-bottle only is prices from around £20 and upwards to more than £100.
+A solid selection of wines are served by the glass, while the range extending into by-the-bottle only prices from around £20 with more lucrative pours costing upwards of £100.